codr7/g-fu/v1/doc/typical_restarts.md

 ```

 ### Catching
 The missing piece of the puzzle is a way to catch errors and invoke restarts programatically, which is where `catch` comes into the picture.
 Error handlers are expected to return a restart curried with any required arguments or `_` to enter a break loop.
+The following example catches a symbol lookup error and provides a new value.

 ```
   (catch (((EUnknown _) (restart 'use-val 42)))